headforwards-spd/aws-api/README.md

-# Aws api utilities
+# AWS Lambda Wrapper

-A few utility tools for use with lambda node functions and aws api
+A handful of utility tools for AWS lambda functions